-Multilingual functionality is only available if you have more than one language enabled in your system.
-For information on on creating and enabling languages, please see the Languages documentation.
+Multilingual functionality is only available if you have more than one language activated in your system.
+For information on creating and activating languages, please see the Languages documentation.

 Inputs that support multilingual content are marked with a language icon, upon clicking the input field a modal will be displayed that enables you to translate the string into other enabled languages available on your system.